vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-recording.md

 ---
 title: Recording calls
+excerpt: >-
-excerpt: 'Control recording of calls with the Sinch platform, with callbacks or the Manage Call API.'
+  Control recording of calls with the Sinch platform, with callbacks or the Manage Call API.
 next:
   pages:
     - voice-rest-api-cdr
 ---
 ## Overview

 With the Sinch platform, you’re able to control the recording of the calls using either the callbacks or the Manage Call API.